Pretty Girls Everywhere: Otis Spann recording

 While touring Britain with the Muddy Waters Blues Band in 1964 piano player Otis Spann recorded a version of the song.
-The song was released in 1967 on the Decca Records compilation ‘’Raw Blues’’.
+It was recorded and released in 1967 on the Decca Records compilation ‘’Raw Blues’’.
 The band for that session included Spann on piano, Eric Clapton on guitar, Muddy Waters on guitar, Ransom Knowling, on bass and Willie "Big Eyes" Smith on drums.
 The recording occurred on May 4, at the Decca Studios in London, the producer was Mike Vernon and the engineers were Roy Baker and Gus Dudgeon.